stories

 By the way, don’t tell anybody this, but I also have a sneaking suspicion that I may suffer from pathological problems with authority.

-Not long afterwards, I found out that I wasn’t— and never had been — NEJM’s IT guy.
+Not long afterwards, I found out that I wasn’t— and never had been — NEJM’s IT guy and that I had been, in actual fact, a trespasser.

 Live and learn.
 I suppose.